=Revamped: November 7, 2015= My new notes are in bold

 But they had only gotten back to marshmallow-roasting when a gruff dwarven shout echoed among the crowd: "Make way for King Bruenor o' Clan Battlehammer!"

-Once there, they faced a whole battalion of armed dwarves, with the front being led by a certain red-bearded one flanked by a slender, seemingly delicate human girl and a way-too-tall and way-too-muscular human boy.
+Once there, they faced a whole battalion of armed dwarves, the front being led by a certain red-bearded dwarf flanked by a slender, seemingly delicate human girl and a way-too-tall, way-too-muscular human boy.
 The boy was blonde, the girl, auburn.

-"Greetings, King Bruenor," Huynh said as he swept into a bow.
+"Greetings, King Bruenor," Huỳnh said as he swept into a bow, recognizing the dwarf's crest.

 "Eh," Bruenor grunted, not one for formalities.